 Last, you need to enable and configure Git Sync for your workspace.
 Go to the Git Sync Configuration tab on the Extensions page and select the Repository and Branch where you'd like changes saved to and read from.

+To save your Git Sync configuration, click the Save button on the right side.
 After clicking save, Hightouch creates the subfolder if needed.
-The extension then starts writing your models and syncs as YAML files to your repository.
+The extension then processes the bi-directional sync from Hightouch to Git and vice-versa.
+Specifically, the extension starts writing your models and syncs as YAML files to your repository.
 If you create any new models or syncs in the repository, the extension creates them in Hightouch.

 For safety reasons, the extension doesn't support deletions from Git.
 If you delete a YAML file in Git, the corresponding model or sync remains in Hightouch.
 The file won't be rewritten to Git until the next change in Hightouch, or unless you trigger a full resync.